liamca/sharepoint-indexing-azure-cognitive-search/README.md

-# How to Index Sharepoint Online Content to Azure Cognitive Search
+# How to Index Sharepoint Online Content to Azure AI Search

+**Note** This repo is in beta stage and still being tested.
+Please report any issues you find so we can provide a complete approach for indexing content from SharePoint Online to Azure AI Search.

 This notebook demonstrates the integration of the SharePoint / Microsoft Graph REST API for indexing content directly from SharePoint Online into Azure AI Search.